-Since 2009, Dr. Johengen has served as Music Director of the Cayuga Vocal Ensemble, Ithaca’s elite a cappella 20-voice chamber chorus.
-During his tenure, CVE has performed with greater frequency and in a larger geographic region; in 2010 they appeared in a televised concert on local PBS affiliate WSKG.
-CVE has collaborated with the Cayuga Chamber Orchestra in performances of Handel’s Messiah in 2012 and 2014.
+From 2009 to 2019, Dr. Johengen served as Music Director of the Cayuga Vocal Ensemble, Ithaca’s elite a cappella 20-voice chamber chorus.
+During his tenure, CVE performed with greater frequency and in a larger geographic region; in 2010 they appeared in a televised concert on local PBS affiliate WSKG.
+CVE has collaborated with the Cayuga Chamber Orchestra in performances of Handel’s Messiah in 2012, 2014, and 2018.

-Since 2011 Dr. Johengen has served as Director of the Wells College Concert Choir in Aurora, NY.
+Dr. Johengen served as Director of the Wells College Concert Choir in Aurora, NY from 2011-2018.

 Between 2000 and 2007, he served on the Voice Faculty of the Berkshire Choral Festival, working alongside such renowned conductors as Robert Page, Jane Glover, Grant Gershon, Philip Brunelle, John Rutter, Tom Hall, John Alexander, Vance George, Nicholas Cleobury, Maria Guinand, and Craig Hella Johnson.
 With BCF he performed in dozens of major choral works, including solo appearances in the Mozart Grand Mass in C Minor, Barber’s Prayers of Kirkegaard, and the Beethoven Choral Fantasy.